 Apartments in Taipei are often painted in cheap white paint, and some landlords prohibit painting over.
 The flooring tends to be cheap tile, and the metal bars and textured glass windows are not aesthetically pleasing.

 + PRO: Life in Taipei is characterised by convenience

-Unless moving to the outer suburbs of Taipei, expats will likely be within walking distance of a few convenience stores, one or two supermarkets, a wet market, a few coffee shops and cheap and delicious local restaurants.
+Unless moving to Taipei's outer suburbs, expats will likely have convenience stores, coffee shops, a wet market and cheap and delicious local restaurants.

-Convenience stores are everywhere, and they operate differently to those in the West.
+Convenience stores are everywhere and operate differently from those in the West.
 In addition to selling groceries and other typical goods, they also offer services such as seating areas, printing centres and counters where residents can pay their utility bills.

-Whatever expats like – from quiet cafes, swanky see-and-be-seen lounges, neighbourhood bars, student dives, expat hangouts, pool halls or thumping nightclubs – Taipei has it all.
+Whatever expats like – from quiet cafés, swanky see-and-be-seen lounges, neighbourhood bars, student dives, expat hangouts, pool halls or thumping nightclubs – Taipei has it all.
 There are also plenty of bistros and shopping streets.
-Taiwan is famous for its lively night markets, which stay open until about midnight, even on weekdays, and feature better shopping and eating than one might find in the liveliest city centres elsewhere.
+Taiwan's famous night markets usually stay open until about midnight, even on weekdays.
+They feature better shopping and eating than one might find in the most vibrant city centres elsewhere.

-+ PRO: Accessible foreign food and English language books
++ PRO: Accessible international food and English-language books

 One can generally find a variety of cuisine options in Taipei.
 Indian, Thai, Mainland Chinese, Vietnamese, Japanese, German and French food are all popular, and many American chain restaurants have established themselves in Taipei.